rosswf/rossw-blog/content/Linux/home-to-zfs.md

 Using `d` to delete the partition as there was only one and then `w` to write the changes to the partition table.

 ### Create a ZFS pool
-The prepartion is done so now we can finally create the ZFS pool.
+The preparation is done so now we can finally create the ZFS pool.
 I'm going with `mypool` for lack of a better name but feel free to choose whatever you like.
 I also only have the one drive so don't need to worry about any sort of RAIDZ or mirroring.
 If you have multiple drives you'd like in your pool you'll want to check out the manpages for `zpool create`.

 	:::text
 	sudo zpool create mypool /dev/sda